Tiwariji-07/wm-rn-storybook10/components/WmCheckboxSet/docs/overview.md

 # Overview

-The CheckboxSet component is a versatile input control that allows users to select multiple options from a predefined dataset.
-Built on the BaseDatasetProps foundation, this component renders a collection of checkboxes in a customizable grid layout, making it ideal for forms, surveys, settings pages, and any scenario where users need to make multiple selections from a list of options.
+CheckboxSet is a mobile input component that allows users to select multiple options from a predefined set of choices.
+It renders a collection of checkboxes grouped under a common interface, making it ideal for multi-selection scenarios in mobile applications.

-This component provides a clean, organized way to present selectable items with flexible display options and responsive design capabilities.
-It supports data binding, custom rendering, and skeleton loading states to ensure optimal user experience across different mobile device sizes and loading conditions.
+The component supports data binding to populate checkbox options dynamically and provides flexible layout options to display checkboxes in various arrangements.
+It extends BaseDatasetProps to provide comprehensive data handling capabilities.

 ## Features

-- **Multi-selection capability** - Users can select multiple options simultaneously from the available dataset
+- **Multi-selection Support**: Allow users to select multiple options simultaneously
+- **Data Binding**: Populate options from datasets, variables, or static data
-- **Flexible grid layout** - Configure the number of items displayed per row using `itemsperrow` for optimal screen utilization
+- **Flexible Layout**: Configure items per row for different screen sizes
-- **Data binding support** - Seamlessly connect to data sources through `dataset`, `datafield`, and `displayfield` properties
-- **Custom display values** - Override default text display using `displayValue` for localization or formatting
-- **Custom rendering** - Implement custom item appearance and behavior with `renderitempartial`
-- **Required field validation** - Mark the component as mandatory using the `required` property
+- **Grouping**: Group related options under category headings using the groupby property
-- **Loading state management** - Display skeleton placeholders during data loading with `numberofskeletonitems`
-- **Value management** - Track and manage selected values through the `datavalue` property
-- **Responsive design** - Automatically adapts to different screen sizes and orientations
+- **Custom Rendering**: Use custom templates to render individual checkbox items
+- **Accessibility**: Built-in accessibility features with customizable labels and roles
+- **Responsive Design**: Adaptive layout configuration for different device breakpoints
+- **Validation**: Support for required field validation